pontem-network/aptos-core/documentation/specifications/network/README.md

 ## Standard Network Topology

-While AptosNet does not assume a specific network topology, we will frame the specification in terms of the standard Aptos network topology for clarity.
+While PontNet does not assume a specific network topology, we will frame the specification in terms of the standard Pont network topology for clarity.

 ### Node Types

-* **Validator Node (V)**: A validator node is a core node type in the Aptos network.
+* **Validator Node (V)**: A validator node is a core node type in the Pont network.
 The validator network is comprised of all validator nodes registered for the current epoch, as defined by the `ValidatorSet` in the [`OnChainConfig`](../consensus/README.md#onchainconfig).
 For DDoS resistance and defense-in-depth purposes, a validator node SHOULD be isolated from all other node types except for other validators and the VFNs it controls.
-* **Validator Full Node (VFN)**: VFNs are full nodes owned and operated by one of the Aptos validators.
+* **Validator Full Node (VFN)**: VFNs are full nodes owned and operated by one of the Pont validators.
 VFNs will typically connect to their validator over an internal VPC to maintain isolation of the validator node.
 VFNs can also service all node types on public-facing endpoints.
-* **Public Full Node (PFN)**: In contrast, PFNs are any non-validator operated full nodes that primarily interface with Aptos by communicating with VFNs.
+* **Public Full Node (PFN)**: In contrast, PFNs are any non-validator operated full nodes that primarily interface with Pont by communicating with VFNs.
 * **Client Node (C)**: Client nodes are effectively PFNs that do not store ledger history.

 ### Authentication Modes